KumarAditya98/Neural-Network-Backpropagation-Optimization/Code/Observations.md

 * However, batch training does converge in lesser number of total weight updates as compared to incremental training (tested with a small batch size of 5, total number of weight updates for network to approximate function was slightly lesser than incremental updates.)
 * SSE is not declining as smoothly as expected with batch gradient (for small batch) as we would expect.
 The SSE does not seem to flatline either.
 * For full batch training, the algorithm doesn't seem to converge although the SSE flatlines after certain number of epochs.
 This result is not expected.
 With full batch, the expected gradient direction should converge toward minima.
 Ran the code for 10,000 epochs.
-* (Update: with full batch training, the sse is always a smooth curve.
-However, due to pc limitations, it seems like to achieve a comparable number of weight updates, the number of epochs need to be increased drastically which is not possible with CPU.
-This was tested on GPU of google cloud and the function was approximated by increasing number of epochs to 20,000)
+* (Update: with full batch training, the SSE plot is always a smooth curve.
+However, due to pc limitations, it seems like to achieve a comparable number of weight updates, the number of epochs need to be increased drastically which is not possible with CPU.)
+* Prior assumption was that batch training will take lesser number of weight updates to converge to minima
+* Update: Ran batch training for 100,000 epochs which is equivalent to 1000(epochs)*100(samples) weight updates.
+Incremental training SSE scores drop to 0.001 whereas batch training SSE scores drop to 3.5/4.
-* For reference, incremental training seems to converge in 1000 epochs = 1000 x 100 (Input samples) = 100,000 weight updates.
+* For reference, incremental training seems to converge in 1000 epochs = 1000 x 100(Input samples) = 100,000 weight updates.
 With batch training.
-20,000 weight updates seem to approximate the function well.

 # Neural Network Generaliziation